 This project will strategically revitalize the tropical fisheries sector by developing and disseminating sustainable aquaculture technologies through an ecosystem approach to the aquaculture industry, and by socio-economic analysis of the community.
 Furthermore, we aim to contribute to the formation of a healthy community by improving the nutritional status of the residents.
-To this end, we will revitalize the fishery industry and improve nutrition by continuously developing aquaculture technologies and disseminating them through a community-based approach, based on the management of aquaculture grounds that maintain the ecosystem.

-Community-based aquaculture ground management that maintains ecosystem functions Africa Rice Farming System Project In sub-Saharan Africa, where food security is the most lagging in the world, one in four people suffer from chronic hunger.
-In order to secure stable food in the region and eradicate hunger as listed in the SDGs, food production technologies that can adapt to the destabilizing cultivation environment and effectively utilize limited resources, such as water and nutrients, are required.
-This project creates new technologies and knowledge that will lead to increased production of rice, which is the key crop of the region, and improvement of people's nutrition, and aims to build a sustainable food production system centered on rice cultivation.

-Construction of a sustainable food production system centered on rice cultivation for Africa Africa upland farming system In the savanna regions of Africa, stable food production is threatened by frequent extreme weather events and progressive soil degradation.
+To this end, we will revitalize the fishery industry and improve nutrition by continuously developing and disseminating aquaculture technologies through community-based aquaculture ground management that maintains the ecosystem.
+Africa Rice Farming System Project In sub-Saharan Africa, where food security is the most lagging in the world, one in four people suffer from chronic hunger.
+In order to secure stable food supply in the region and eradicate hunger, as listed in the SDGs, food production technologies that can adapt to unstable cultivation environments and make effective use of limited resources, such as water and nutrients, are required.
+This project aims to build a sustainable food production system centered on rice cultivation by creating new technologies and knowledge that will increase production of rice, the region's main crop, and improve people's nutrition.
+Africa Upland Farming System In the savanna regions of Africa, stable food production is threatened by frequent extreme weather events and progressive soil degradation.
 In order to support the increasing food demand due to rapid population growth in sub-Saharan Africa, it is necessary to revitalize field crop cultivation in the region and stabilize agricultural production by developing soil and crop management technologies according to the characteristics of the region.
-In this project, we will develop soil and crop management technologies that improve productivity, profitability, and sustainability in wet-savannas (northern Ghana) with relatively high agricultural production potential, and dry-savannas (Burkina Faso, etc.) facing severe soil degradation and agro-climatic risks, and recommend measures to promote dissemination of the technologies that will stabilize small-scale field crop systems in Africa.
+In this project, we will develop soil and crop management technologies that improve productivity, profitability, and sustainability in wet-savannas (northern Ghana) with relatively high agricultural production potential and dry-savannas (Burkina Faso, etc.) facing severe soil degradation and agro-climatic risks.
+We will also recommend measures to promote the dissemination of technologies that will stabilize small-scale field crop systems in Africa.